Arshanshagarwal/Password-Generator/README.md

 # Project Description

-This is a Password Generator, an web app which is build on ReactJS and it helps you generate unique and strong passwords.
+This is a Password Generator, an web app which is build on ReactJS which it helps you generate unique and strong passwords.

 # How to Run the code?